k26rahul/DBMS-Notes-December-2023/Chapter-15/Chapter-15-Concurrency-Control.md

 - **Handling Special Cases:**
   - Inserting, deleting, and searching based on specific conditions (predicates) require special handling in a concurrent environment.
 We need clever algorithms to ensure data integrity and consistency.

 ### Beyond the Perfect Picture: Weak Consistency for Scalability

+🚨🚨🚨 Removed from December syllabus 🚨🚨🚨

 Sometimes, perfect consistency takes a backseat for performance and scalability.
 Weak consistency models relax the rules: